admb-project/admb/trunk/scripts/installers/dpkg/README.txt

         $ sudo dpkg -i admb-latest-ubuntu14-64bit_11.1.deb

-        __Note__ &mdash; The installer adds the admb script into the system PATH.
+        __Note__ &mdash; The installer will copy the admb script to the /usr/local/bin and put the distribution to /usr/local/admb.
 It is no longer necessary to modify the PATH or set ADMB_HOME system variables.

 Quick Start
 ===========